What is a P11D Form?

-A P11D is a form that shows the type and value of a company benefit given by an employer to an employee.
+A P11D is a form that shows important information about a taxable company benefit received by an employee.

-The P11D is produced by an employer and given to an employee after the end of each tax year.
+The P11D form is produced by an employer and given to an employee after the end of each tax year so they know the value of the company benefits that they have paid tax on during that tax year.

 HMRC are also sent a copy of the P11D so they can update your PAYE records with the type and value of any company benefits you received during the tax year.

-HMRC (the tax office) needs a P11D so they so they can adjust your tax code to ensure you pay the right amount of income tax.
+Your employer needs to give HMRC your P11D so they can update your tax record to ensure you pay the right amount of income tax.

 Should I get a P11D form?